 Security shouldn’t feel like a chore.
-This is a basic checklist that any SaaS CTO (and anyone else) can use to harden their security.
-Select your startup stage and use these rules to improve your security.
+This second edition of the SaaS CTO Security Checklist provides actionable security best practices for CTOs or developers.
+Select your startup stage and use these rules to improve your security!

 Continue improving your security with Sqreen's monitoring and protection platform.
 It just takes a few minutes to get started.Try Sqreen now